 - Time Scheduling

-For success to be in your way, there should be 99% hard work, confidence & professional approach & 1% luck should be in your favour.
+For success to be in your way, there should be 99% hard work, confidence & professional approach & 1% luck should be in your favor.
 Few tips for the preparation and to write the exam are given below:

-Preliminary round before planning
+The preliminary round before planning

 - The student should have a thorough reading of the syllabus.